danieljharvey/plop-catcher/README.md

 $outputMode can be 'HTML', 'JSON' or 'ARRAY'
 $callbackFunction will receive html, json or a PHP array, and is called if a fatal error uncaught exception stops execution allowing graceful error screens or debug output.

+The HTML output will be initially invisible - press Shift-Enter to show or hide output.

 ~~~~
 $plop = new \DanielJHarvey\PlopCatcher\Plop('HTML',function($html) {
     outputHTML($html);